-0 - In-kind (domestic) Yes - Purchased (domestic) Yes - Purchased (foreign) Yes - In-kind (foreign)
+0 - In-kind (domestic) Yes - In-kind (foreign)

+Yes - Purchased (foreign)

 NOTES:

 Save the Children's in-school meals fed the children five times per week during the ten-month school year.
 Take-home rations were provided monthly over the school year to 14,442 pre-school and primary school girls.
 In the future, the program will provide take-home rations only to girls in grades 4-6.